 4.9 (1,067 ratings) 250+ Courses | 40+ Projects | 1000+ Hours | Full Lifetime Access | Certificate of Completion

-Even after Investment Manager advised investors sold out his 50% equity and next day market tumble by 5%.
+Even after Investment Manager advised, investors sold out his 50% equity, and the next day market tumble by 5%.
 As the market drop by 5%, the investor feels good, and he thought that he made the right decision.
 Still, after a week, news comes out that the global economy is improving, and the market started showing rally.
 Now investment managers suggest investors to add back sold equity into the portfolio to get investor long-term investment plans on track.

-So the above example shows that investors influence thorough news articles and he took sold out decisions without checking facts and figures and make a mistake.
-It shows that cognitive dissonance can cause the investor to fail to recognize the information which helps him to make a good investment decision.
+So the above example shows that investors influence thorough news articles, and he took sold out decisions without checking facts and figures and made a mistake.
+It shows that cognitive dissonance can cause the investor to fail to recognize the information, which helps him to make a good investment decision.

 Keith still in the hope that the company’s position will improve, and he will get the stock price of $125 at least.

 So the above example explains to us that investor who bought the stock in spite it was falling heavily and sitting in huge losses.
 An investor looks for positive news and information about the company just to support his buying decision and to hold on investment to sell it at a profit in the future.

-During the stock market rally or boom during the year 2005-07, one of the investors in India was investing in companies of capital goods, infra, and power sector, and fortunately that time those stocks were rallying sky high.
+During the stock market rally or boom during the year 2005-07, one of the investors in India was investing in companies of capital goods, infra, and the power sector.
+Fortunately, that time, those stocks were rallying sky high.
 The investor was really confident that he had enough skills and expertise in picking stocks because whatever he picked went up almost daily.
 He was also entered into a few hot IPO’s.